ioanmeri/aws-serverless-apis-and-apps/03-api-gateway-aws-lamda.md

 ## Body Mapping template

+**They simply allow you to control which data your action receives (e.g. Lambda)**

 **Transform API Gateway data to proper structure for Lamda function**

 In the integration request and response we can use it to map the data passed to the action

 Integration request > Body Mapping Templates > add template (e.g. application/json)

+`$input`  is a reserved variable, provided by AWS which gives you access to the input payload (request body, params, headers) of your request.

 Template mapping example:
 ```